 When it comes to the fashion business, designers have the largest pool of ecommerce platforms to choose from.
+Choose from one of five hand-picked ecommerce platforms specifically evaluated for compatibility for selling apparel.
 It can get overwhelming, and you may end up choosing the one your friend has been talking about for years.

 But the ecommerce platform you pick should not only have the features to help you scale your business, but also fit into your business model.
-So we’ve rounded up some of the best ecommerce platforms for selling clothing online, and came up with the top 5 based on these features:
+So we’ve rounded up some of the best ecommerce platforms to help you decide how to start a clothing line, and came up with the top 5 based on these features:

 - Store customization